Jeroen-Schoon/contactform-poc/README.md

 ## Proof of Concept - Contactform Webpage

-This project is a simple proof of concept to show how I handle modern, cloud-native webapplications with Next.js, TypeScript, Tailwind, AWS Lambda en CDK.
+This project is a simple proof of concept to show how I handle modern, cloud-native webapplications with Next.js, TypeScript, Tailwind, AWS Lambda en CDK. _This is also my first project to be working with said technologies._

 _This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app)._